neopadAI/Ai/README.md

 write w = 'infinite' if you want it to loop, but if you don't want it, don't write anything

-write this code in your Python editor to launch this tool immediately, after importing our library
+write this code in your Python editor to launch this tool immediately, after installing this files

+`import main as monkey`

 `monkey.w = 'infinite'`

 `monkey.model('nnc-- MODEL_NAME MODEL_VERSION - f')`

+To test everything enter the test.py file and run it without moving it from there.

+Attention, your code must be at least close to or inside the folder otherwise the file will give error